Remote Job vs Telework: Key Differences, Salary Data & Legal Guide (2026)

 Frequently Asked Questions About Remote Jobs vs Telework

 No. Telework requires regular in-office attendance on scheduled days, with the office remaining the official duty station.
 Remote work involves no expectation of regular office attendance, and the remote location becomes the official duty station.
 The distinction affects locality pay, tax obligations, and legal compliance.
+See the remote job definition guide for the full classification.

 Yes, but it requires a formal change in employment agreement.
 Transitioning from telework to remote work involves updating the duty station designation, renegotiating locality pay, and potentially adjusting benefits and tax withholding.
 Companies like Dell and Salesforce have formal processes for employees requesting this transition.